Help Save Children in Burkina Faso

 With high rates of poverty and little access to healthcare or education, children in Burkina Faso need your help.*

-- Only 26% of girls 15 and older are literate
+- 29% of girls 15 and older are literate

 - 40% of school-age children are out of school

 - 85 out of 1000 children die before their 5th birthday

 - 39% of children are engaged in child labor

 - 40% of people live in poverty

 Our Work for Children in Burkina Faso

 Responding to the great drought of the 1970s, Save the Children’s teams began working Burkina Faso in 1977.
 Today, children in more than 80 communities benefit from our health and education programs.
 These programs promote school enrollment, particularly for girls, as well as focusing on improving maternal and child health and HIV/AIDS prevention.
 We work closely with parents and community organizations to assess children’s needs and successfully address them.
 Save the Children also helps families and communities make pivotal decisions about village health, school management and economic opportunities that positively affect the quality of their lives for themselves and their children.

 - Protected 18,070 children from harm